SyntaxSolutions/pdfbuilder-net/README.md

 ## Features

 1. Two built in fonts 'Arial' and 'Times New Roman'
-1. Methods to easily add a page title, heading, text, paragraph and image to a document
+1. Methods to easily add a page title, heading, text, paragraph, table, line and image to a document
+1. Event driven page header and footer rendering
 1. Support for all standard page sizes and orientations
 1. Page coorindates and sizes specified in millimetres (mm)
-1. Support for page headers and footers

 ## Installation